lopar6/school-work/README.md

 ### This is a repository to save and showcase projects done for school.
 This Repository does not hold every course I have taken, nor does it hold every project I have done.
 These are some of the projects I have worked on over the course of my education, organized by the course they were for.
 I have also listed out the computer science courses I have taken with a short description.

+## MAT350 Applied Linear Algebra
+This course's focus was linear algebra and matrices using MATLAB.
+Topics include systems of linear equations, linear independence, matrices of linear transformations, matrix algebra, determinants, vector spaces, eigenvalues and eigenvectors.
+I then utilized these concepts and skills to model a selection of applied mathematics problems in business, science, computer science and economics.

 ## CS255 - System Analysis and Design
 This purpose of this course was to learn the principles, methods, and techniques used in systems development so that I can create system models using appropriate industry tools.
 I learned to effectively communicate technical concepts and design decisions to various audiences in a professional manner as a part of creating system models.